 Homeless motel voucher assistance also relies on grants from different sources.
 Clients can be assisted under this short term program for 1 to 30 days.
 Importantly, any recipients must be willing to make efforts towards becoming self-sufficient over the long term in order to receive continued assistance.

 Local government often work with community action agencies on this service.
 There may be free one night emergency motel vouchers from the state or non-profits in California.
 They are for the homeless, migrants, women fleeing violence, or those who were evicted.

 The Community Services Block Grant funds are one of the main resources offered.
 The grant program allows the organizations to help farm workers and the working poor deal with a number of situations and crises.
 Funds will help those who are suffering from poverty and/or extreme educational deficits.
 Some of the services offered include job training and placement services.

 As part of this process, a case manager will offer an assessment of each client.
 You will be assigned to a specialist who will continue to case-manage clients.
-Advice for long term success will be provided, as well as the possibility of emergency assistance such as rental payments, food, shelter.
+Advice for long term success such as household budgeting information will be provided, as well as the possibility of emergency assistance such as rental payments, food, shelter.
 Or if a community action agency can’t help you, then they may offer a referral to other non-profit agencies in surrounding towns and cities.

 CalWORKs Emergency Payment Program is tasked with offering advocacy and cash payments.
 Any aid offered is for CalWORKS participants and it needs to go towards the continuation of their educational and employment goals.